w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands.md

   </center>

-To add items to your active setup, you can use the `/use item:` command, and those items will show up there.
+To add items to your active setup, you can use the `/use item:` command, and once used, the items will be visible when you view your setup.
 Each <a href="Bot-features/Currency-Commands/Streaming#StreamItems" target="_blank">stream item</a> has a different perk to help your stream be more successful.

 When you want to go live, you can pick which game you are going to stream.
 The game you pick can have a huge impact on your amount of viewers and how much money you make.
 There is a different game trending each day.
 When you stream a trending game, you get 3x the coin rewards compared to streaming a non-trending game.